 The best thing about Eton is that it allows you to become who you want to be.
 It brings out what your passions are and it gives you the chance to try anything that you think you will be good at.Hamza, Orwell Award recipient

-A boy may be registered up until 30 June of the school year he turns 10.
-After this the only route of entry will be through scholarships, available in School Years 8 and 11, plus a few fee paying places for School Year 12.
+A boy may be registered up until 30 June of the school year he turns 10 (UK school Year 5).
+After this the only route of entry will be through scholarships or Sixth Form entry, which open in Year 8 (for Year 9 entry) and Year 11 (for Sixth Form entry).